 7. Take Candid Photos at Home

-Lifestyle photography is a candid style of photography and it’s often shot in the family’s home or a location familiar to them, like a favourite park or family farm.
+Lifestyle photography is a candid style of photography and it’s often shot in the family’s home.
+Or a location familiar to them, like a favourite park or family farm.

 Make sure to discuss what the family likes to do and prepare the shooting environment ahead of time.

-For example, windows make both great light sources and good props—sometimes photographers may move furniture away from the window so there’s room for mom, dad, and kid to be by the window without any background distractions.
+For example, windows make both great light sources and good props.
+Sometimes photographers may move furniture away from the window.
+This is to make room for mom, dad, and kid to be by the window without any background distractions.

 You should also ensure that distracting clutter is out of sight.
 Counters may be cleared for a shot in the kitchen, for instance.